Home

 What years have been indexed for each newspaper?

-The dates vary from as early as the 1810s in Ohio and 1840s in Indiana to as current as today.
+The dates vary from as early as the 1700s in Virginia and 1840s in Indiana to as current as today.

 The date range indexed for each newspaper title varies and changes daily.
 The last twenty years are complete (all vitals on all pages) for several papers including The Indianapolis Star, Fort Wayne News-Sentinel, and South Bend Tribune.